-Spacious 6 bedroom family house, sleeps 12 (+2 sofabed), just outside Bath
+Spacious 7 bedroom family house, sleeps 14 (+2 sofa bed), just outside Bath.

 This beautiful Victorian house, set in large gardens, is laid out over 3 floors, the ground floor has a magnificent kitchen with Aga and granite worktops, the orangery opens out from the kitchen and benefits beautiful views over the valley.
-Table and chairs seats 14 persons.
+Table and chairs seats 16 persons.
 Also from the kitchen is a lovely lounge with open fire and 3D TV with glasses.
 Another study room with sofabed and bookcase, reception room 2 with patio doors onto a table tennis area.
 Large laundry room and downstairs toilet.
-The second floor and top floors have 6 double bedrooms.
+The second floor and top floors have 7 double bedrooms.
 Master bedroom has a Super King size bed, the second bedroom has a Super King size bed and benefits from a lovely dressing room and en suite shower room.
-The third bedroom has a king bed and lovely views.
+The third bedroom has a superking bed and lovely views.
 Middle floor bathroom has bath and steam shower.
-The top floor has bedroom 4 and 5 with one super king size beds and a King Size bed and bedroom 6 has two single beds.
+The top floor has bedroom 4 one super king size beds bedroom 5 a King Size bed and bedroom 6 has two single beds and bedroom 7 has a king bed .
 A bath and Shower Room.
-Outside is a bike shed, wood store, and play area
+Outside is a wood store, and play area

 Berkeley House is a beautiful Victorian house set in 2 acres of woodlands and gardens with gorgeous views over of the beautiful Limpley Stoke valley.
 Limpley Stoke is a thriving Wiltshire village, perched on the edge of the Avon valley designated as an area of outstanding natural beauty.
 It is situated six miles south-east from Bath, a world heritage city, and five miles south-west from Bradford on Avon.
 Berkeley House still retains many of its original features, including exposed wooden floors and roaring log fires, combined with modern furnishings.
 The house has a grand spacious feel with high ceilings and chandeliers, exceptional kitchen and living rooms have an open plan feel which is perfect for families and large groups.
 Ideal tourist attractions are The Roman Baths and Abbey, the rooftop pool at Thermae Bath Spa, Jane Austen Centre, Stonehenge, Avebury, Lacock, Longleat Safari & Adventure Park and Castle Combe.